 Brown & Gessell Blog

-In October, 2012 a jury in the Eastern Disctrict of California (Sacramento) returned an approximately $800,000 verdict in favor of the surviving mother of a 23 year-old son who was struck while walking down Donner Pass Road in Truckee by a drunk driver.
+Matamoros v.
+Sosnowski In October, 2012 a jury in the Eastern District of California (Sacramento) returned an approximately $800,000 verdict in favor of the surviving mother of a 23 year-old son who was struck while walking down Donner Pass Road in Truckee by a drunk driver.
 Brown & Gessell represented Mrs. Matamoros in a two week trial before Federal District Court Judge John Mendez.
 Doug Gessell and Steve Brown co-tried the case that featured experts in accident reconstruction and toxicology.